Anchorsify/Anchorsify.github.io/_pages/Mist.md

 (2) Your sword’s die size is increased by 2, to a maximum of _d20.
 (1) Stun 1.
 Can be taken twice.
 (2) Your Sword's base Speed is increased by 1, it gains Delay 2, and your Sword Damage Bonus is increased by 2 when attacking.
 Can be taken twice.
-(1) When you block while holding your sword, you gain DR equal to your Sword Damage Bonus; this is multiplied by the number of times you’ve taken this feature.
+(1) When you block while holding your sword, you gain DR equal to your Sword Damage Bonus (unaffected by two-handing the weapon); this is multiplied by the number of times you’ve taken this feature.
 Can be taken up to six times.

 *Hilt Features*
 (1) Stun 1.
 Can be taken three times.